capnhowyoudo/Office365-Powershell-Scripts/README.md

 A collection of PowerShell cmdlets and scripts designed for Office 365 administration.

-> :information_source: You must first connect with one of the modules listed below before running any cmdlets or scripts.
-> 1. Connect-ExchangeOnline
-> 2. Connect-MgGraph -Scopes "User.ReadWrite.All","Group.ReadWrite.All"

 # Supported PowerShell:
 1. PowerShell 5.1
 2. PowerShell 7+